 It means that the players, who finished their games, have to leave the playing area.
-Nevertheless, give them a few minutes to watch the other boards, being sure that they do not disturb the players who continue their games.
+Nevertheless, give them a few minutes to watch the other boards, making sure they do not disturb players still in play.

 11.5 It is forbidden to distract or annoy the opponent in any manner whatsoever.
 This includes unreasonable claims, unreasonable offers of a draw or the introduction of a source of noise into the playing area.

-Even if the draw offers or claims are quite reasonable, by repeating them too often can annoy the opponent.
+Even if the draw offers or claims are quite reasonable, repeating them too often can annoy the opponent.
 The Arbiter must always intervene when the opponent is disturbed or distracted.